Locations

 At the same time, don’t hesitate to push back on sales pressure.
 If Microsoft is pushing a product you’re not ready for (e.g., wanting you to adopt an E5 or Dynamics module widely), it’s okay to say, “not at this time, unless it can be justified with a solid business case and cost.”

 Use your account team’s incentives: they want to close the deal and keep you as a long-term customer.
 If something is important to you (like a certain discount or a term), make it known that it’s a deal-maker/breaker.
-Often, they will go to bat for you internally if they understand how critical it is.
+Often, they will go to bat for you internally if they understand the critical importance of the matter.

 Considerations: